-As CDHS Director, Gordon-Bray will assist in growing military-connected student enrollment in FSU's academic degree programs.
+As CDHS Director, Gordon-Bray will assist in growing military-affiliated student enrollment in FSU's academic degree programs.
 He will also serve as a key business development lead, connecting Department of Defense (DoD) stakeholders with FSU subject matter experts to assist in supporting America's national defense .

 Gordon-Bray joins FSU after more than three decades of service in the United States Army where he demonstrated professional leadership skills in strategic communications, combat operations, foreign affairs and effective modernization in support of the DoD and national Interests.
 He has extensive experience in commanding various levels of military forces, from a platoon of 40 service members to spearheading military operations in Iraq with a brigade combat team consisting of over 4,500 service men and women.
 He has seamlessly transitioned and connected global strategies on leadership, diversity and veterans' needs to educational principles across the world.

 General Gordon-Bray (Ret.) served in support of Operation Iraqi Freedom-during the surge of 2007, as principal advisor to the Iraqi Ground Forces Commander, he aided in transforming 35,000 Iraqis into a force of 300,000 with six divisions capable of functioning independently.
-He held staff positions at virtually every level including division chief in the Joint Special Operations command at Fort Bragg, North Carolina; the installation of Management Command for all Army bases world-wide; and culminated his career in a 4-star headquarters of the United States Africa Command (AFRICOM).
+He held staff positions at virtually every level including division chief in the Joint Special Operations command at Fort Liberty, North Carolina; the installation of Management Command for all Army bases world-wide; and culminated his career in a 4-star headquarters of the United States Africa Command (AFRICOM).

 Gordon-Bray holds a Master of Arts in National Security and Strategic Studies from the Naval War College in Rhode Island; Master of Science in International Strategic Studies from the Air War College, in Alabama; and Bachelor of Science in Art from the University of Central Missouri.
 Additionally, he received an honorary Doctorate of Humanities from North Carolina Wesleyan College.
 A life-long learner, he has executive training from the Keenan Business School at the University of North Carolina, Chapel Hill and Central Michigan University.